Cnordbo/Python-Templogger-for-raspberry-pi/README.md

 **Crontab**:
 `0,20,40 * * * * /usr/bin/python3 /home/pi/templogger.py > /home/pi/templogger.log`

-*We are loggint to `templogger.log` just so that we can take a look at the latest run result if we ever encounter issues*
+*We are piping the output to `templogger.log` just so that we can take a look at the latest run result if we ever encounter issues*

 **Overkill**: Yes